Partnership taxation in the United States: Capital contributions

-Generally, the contributing partner's basis in the partnership interest corresponds to the adjusted basis of the property in his hands at the time of contribution plus the amount of money contributed (Sec.
+Generally, the contributing partner's basis in the partnership interest corresponds to the adjusted basis of the property in their hands at the time of contribution plus the amount of money contributed (Sec.
 722).
-The holding period of the partnership interest includes the contributing partner's holding period of the transferred asset if it was a capital asset in his hands (Sec.
+The holding period of the partnership interest includes the contributing partner's holding period of the transferred asset if it was a capital asset in their hands (Sec.
 1223(1)).
-If it was an ordinary asset in his hands, the holding period of the partnership interest begins the day after the contribution.
+If it was an ordinary asset in their hands, the holding period of the partnership interest begins the day after the contribution.

 The term "property" includes cash, tangible and intangible property, but "services" are specifically excluded.
 Generally, a partnership interest can be acquired in exchange for services, but this transaction does not qualify under Sec.
 721. With the transfer of services rather than property, the transaction results in taxable income to the contributing partner under Sec.
 61 and Sec.
 83. The partnership can afterwards deduct the payment as operating costs.

 Promissory notes, such as third party notes and installment notes, qualify as property under Sec.
-721. The adjusted basis of a third party note is zero in the hands of the contributing partner and therefore, his new basis in the partnership interest upon contribution will be zero.
+721. The adjusted basis of a third party note is zero in the hands of the contributing partner and therefore, their new basis in the partnership interest upon contribution will be zero.
 The basis of the contributing partner is increased accordingly with each payment that is made on the note.
 Under Reg.
 1.721-1(a) also the contribution of installment obligations to the partnership in exchange for a partnership interest qualify for non-recognition treatment.